-Doctoral dissertations are a very important source of cutting-edge, primary research material in all disciplines.
+Doctoral dissertations are an important source of cutting-edge, primary research material in all disciplines.
 At Piedmont University, they are especially significant to researchers in the Ed.D.
 (Doctor of Education) program and to anyone pursuing research at a high level.

 While dissertations are themselves not peer-reviewed literature, their bibliographies, literature review chapters, and methodological chapters will contain references to significant research literature that may be both foundational or specific for the topic you're exploring.